akray08/Task_Signup/README.md

 With the help of react,node,express and Mongodb created the front end an backend for the application since this is a signup page all the responses are supposed to be stored in the databse and thus I have used the post command for it the Mongo database was getting updated on new entries before the integration of the frontend but after the integration it is returning '{}' like this.

- I have attached the Screenshots of the issue I have been facing.
+ I have attached the Screenshots of the issue I am facing

 ## File structure and composition